Last updated: 21 February 2025

 Maldives adopted a new Penal Code in 2014 which criminalises same-sex sexual activity, as well as explicitly criminalising same-sex marriage.
 Maldives also operates a form of Islamic law, under which same-sex sexual activity is prohibited.

 There is growing evidence of the law being enforced in recent years, with reports of people being arrested for alleged same-sex sexual activity, with some arrests appearing to be politically motivated.
 However, it is not clear how many people have been prosecuted under the new Penal Code.
-Reports of discrimination and violence being committed against LGBT people is limited due to the absence of LGBT civil society and social stigma which deters individuals from reporting incidents, thought there have been reports of murder, attacks, and harassment in recent years.
+Reports of discrimination and violence being committed against LGBT people is limited due to the absence of LGBT civil society and social stigma which deters individuals from reporting incidents, though there have been reports of murder, attacks, and harassment in recent years.

 Sexual Offence Law Assessment